 International comity is a flexible, somewhat fluid doctrine under which the federal courts sometimes abstain from exercising jurisdiction over a legal matter where to do so might impinge upon the laws or interests of another nation.
-Comity therefore overlaps with the act of state and foreign sovereign compulsion doctrines in its concern with the extraterritorial effects of US judicial action, but because it is more flexible, it might theoretically reach cases that those two doctrines do not.
-However, the Supreme Court appears to have construed the doctrine rather narrowly in Hartford Fire.
-Subsequent to this case, comity is perhaps more potent in antitrust as an informal recognition of the need for cooperation in dealing with conduct that has transnational effects than as a formal limitation on the jurisdiction of the US courts over cases having an extraterritorial dimension.
-The Second Circuit's decision in In re Vitamin C Antitrust Litig, and the Supreme Court's subsequent remand, offers a rare illustration of an application of comity principles and underscores the value of a direct appearance of a foreign sovereign.
-There, in its very first appearance before a US federal court, the Chinese government submitted an amicus curiae brief to the court, consisting of 'a sworn evidentiary proffer regarding the construction and effect of its laws and regulations'.
+Comity therefore overlaps with the act of state and foreign sovereign compulsion doctrines in its concern with the extraterritorial effects of US judicial action, but, because it is more flexible, it is perhaps more potent in antitrust as an informal recognition of the need for cooperation in dealing with conduct that has transnational effects than as a formal limitation on the jurisdiction of the US courts over cases having an extraterritorial dimension.
+The Second Circuit's decision in In re Vitamin C and the Supreme Court's subsequent remand offer a rare illustration of an application of comity principles and underscore the value of a direct appearance of a foreign sovereign.